LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 7 - Authentication.md

 );
 ```

-If response status of ANY request by calling API endpoints using axios is 401, we call `auth.destroyTokenAndRedirectTo("register")` so current authentication token on client is destroyed, and user is redirected to register page.
-We can't use `auth.logout()` for that, because we do not need to make any more requests to the server otherwise it would be infinite loop.
-We already know that access token is invalid.
+If the response status of ANY request by calling API endpoints using axios is 401, we call `auth.destroyTokenAndRedirectTo("register")` so the current authentication token on the client is destroyed, and the user is redirected to the registration page.
+We can't use `auth.logout()` for that, because we do not need to make any more requests to the server otherwise it would be an infinite loop.
+We already know that the access token is invalid.

-One more thing missing is that access token for axios is beeing set only when we call `setAccessToken()` from auth store.
-We also need to set that when we load application for the first time, for example if you hit refresh button browser.
-This can be done by appending following code:
+One more thing missing is that the access token for axios is being set only when we call `setAccessToken()` from auth store.
+We also need to set that when we load the application for the first time, for example, if you hit the refresh button browser.
+This can be done by appending the following code:

 ```js
 if (localStorage.getItem("access_token")) {